netx-ulx/NDN.p4-16/README.md

 Routes are arranged by the control plane, which is out of the scope of P4.
 This is why, in practice, routes become fixed from the moment Mininet is launched.

-Use as follows: `makeFIBrules2.py --fib in.txt --cmd out.txt`, where fib.txt is the INPUT file and commands.txt is the OUTPUT file.
+Use as follows: `makeFIBrules2.py --fib in.txt --cmd out.txt`, where in.txt is the INPUT file and out.txt is the OUTPUT file.

 Assuming the script is set for 4 maximum components and uses the crc-32 hash function (32 bits output), if in.txt is: